 As temperatures started getting cooler I knew that soon I would have to bring the cactus and succulents and other potted plants inside for the winter.

 On October 17, 2017, I finally had to bring the plants inside.
 I always clean the pots off and take the leaves from the trees out of the pots before I bring them in.
 You have to give your plants a good look to make sure no unwanted pests come in with them.
-I load all the plants in the back of the pickup and drive to the basement steps.
-I always like to make sure the outside temps are similar to the basement temperature when I bring them in which is usually around 65 degrees F. year round.
+I loaded all the plants in the back of the pickup and drove to the basement steps.
 Once inside, I take photos and measure the plants.
 The Adromischus cristatus measured 1 1/2″ tall x 4″ wide.
 I had put it in a 3 1/2″ tall x 4″ diameter pot earlier because it was outgrowing the small pot I bought it in.

 I put this plant and put it on the kitchen windowsill along with several other cacti and the Faucaria tigrina (Tiger Jaws).

 It did well on the kitchen windowsill for a while, then the bigger leaves started shriveling and dying.
 The rest of the leaves started getting smaller, too.
 It was winter, so I thought it must be going dormant.
 I gave it a little water because it seemed like it was begging.
 GEEZ!
 I thought, “Here we go…” Remember what I said earlier about having issues with succulents with fat, fuzzy leaves during the winter?
 So, I moved the plant to the plant table in my bedroom with a south-facing window.